enonic/old-xp-doc/doc/getting-started/java-install.rst

  javac 1.8.0_45
  ~/ $

-* If you dont have a JDK equal to or above version 1.8.0_40, you must install a newer version.
+* If you don't have a JDK equal to or above version 1.8.0_40, you must install a newer version.

   - To find the correct version for downloading, find the ``Mac OS X x64`` link under the download section **"Java SE Development Kit 8u<version>"** at the `latest JDK download page <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>`_ and following instructions.